anilsrik/smartequip_sb/README.md

-# smartequip_sb
-#This is a spring boot application
+# This is a spring boot application

 *Requirements:*
 1) Java 11